caylan/Bulletin/README.md

         pip freeze > requirements.txt

-For testing from the root using nose
+For testing from the root using nose (be sure to comment out the email goodies portion of settings.py -but don't commit that change)

         ./manage.py test